Ibadinov/PC3/PROCESS.md

 * Maintainers SHALL have commit access to the repository.

-* The Company MAY distinct and/or discriminate anyone in their right to become a Contributor under the terms of this contract.
+* It is NOT RECOMMENDED for the Company to distinct or discriminate it's employees/contractors in their right to become a Contributor under the terms of this contract.

 ### Ownership